kensanata/just-halberds/Just-Halberds.md

 nine.
 The orcs also roll a seven but don't get to add anything because they hate magic.
 There is a difference of two.
 What does it mean?

-*There's an clap; there's fore; an orc is flying backwards.
+*There's an clap; there's fire; an orc is flying backwards.
 He's not getting back up.
 He's dead.*

 Fo Pi's player might think that the fire bolt ought to kill them all